 Not perfectly.
 Not with every fold shaded beautifully.

+Two minutes.
 Then the second fabric.
+Two minutes.
+Then the third.
 Two minutes.

 Why this matters: Speed lets us try things.
 Perfect rendering makes every option feel precious and hard to reject.
 Rough visualization makes it safe to explore.